dhimmel/blog/content/posts/2019-01-25-hawaii-big-island/hawaii-big-island.md

 Date: 2019-01-25
 Tags: travel, adventure, hiking, hawaii, big island, hive

 This post discloses an 8-day itinerary for exploring the Big Island, Hawaii.
-It is based on the expedition performed by @trang and I in January 2019.
+It is based on the expedition performed by Trang and I in January 2019.
 Of our 7 nights off the resort, we tent camped for six, which kept the combined lodging costs under $250.

 **Warning:** these adventures are not for the weak.
 Instead, these feats should only be attempted by a strong and frugal traveler, who is prepared to _leave no trace_.
 We reject commercial tourism and those that desecrate the Hawaiin wilderness using motorized contraptions.
 Hike or bike, but avoid disturbing what remains of nature by financing trucks, helicopters, and motorboats.